freedombox/FreedomBox/HACKING.md

 #### For running tests inside the VM

-Run `vagrant provision --provision-with test.
+Run `vagrant provision --provision-with tests`.

 #### For running tests on host machine